katcipis/sophia/essays/learning-go.md

 So the idea of having less abstractions is having the necessary to solve complex problems, not the absence of abstractions.
 In Go, good examples of simplicity are:

-* Object model using Interfaces, instead of inheritance
+* Object model focused on composition and behaviour, not type hierarchies.
-* The concurrency model
 * [Errors are just values](https://blog.golang.org/errors-are-values), instead of exceptions
 * High order functions, instead of decorators
-* The defer statement
+* The defer statement as an easy way to release resources
+* Very explicit way to do stuff (example is the error handling, but it is everywhere)
+* Usually only one obvious way to do stuff
+* The concurrency model

 ### The who and why